How to Handle Diesel Exhaust Fluid (DEF) in Winter: Storage, Shelf Life & Quality Tips

 If DEF freezes in the machine, do not put any additives in the tank to help it melt, API says.
 DEF needs to remain pure for it to work correctly.
 Instead, the heating element in the DEF tank will thaw it while the machine is running.
 On-spec DEF is specifically formulated to allow the fluid to thaw at the proper concentration to keep a machine operating smoothly.

 API also cautions that the DEF has a limited life.
-If you’re operating in northern climes, this may mean you need to change it out before you put a machine back into service this spring.
+If you’re operating in northern climates, this may mean you need to change it out before you put a machine back into service this spring.

 The storage life of DEF is about 12 months in optimal conditions, so you need to know when it was put in the machine.
 If there’s a question, API recommends you drain it and replace it.